bakervm/melon/README.md

 # melon
-A library for creating retro gaming platforms
+A library for creating retro computing platforms